cablelabs/micronets-manager/README.md

 The Micronets Manager distro includes a Dockerfile that can be used to construct Docker images.

-To build the Docker images for api and client:
+To build the Docker images for api and client and start the container :

     ```
     cd micronets-manager/docker/dev